AdobeDocs/photoshop-api-docs/README.md

   ```

 5. Notes on token retrieval

   The access token must never be transmitted as a URI parameter.
 Doing so would expose it to being captured in-the-clear by intermediaries such as proxy server logs.
 The API does not allow you to send an access token anywhere except the Authorization header field.

   Your access token will expire typically in 24 hours.
 You will receive a ‘refresh_token’ when you initially obtain the access token that you can use to get a new access token.
 Be aware that refreshing your token might require a new login event.
-Please reference the OAuth documentation for additional instructions.
+Please reference the [OAuth documentation](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/OAuth/OAuth.md) for additional instructions.

+6. Automate token retrieval

   Please contact psdservices@adobe.com for more information on how you can automate token generation for your workflow.

 #### Additional OAuth 2.0 and IMS Information